nmattia/nmattia.com/src/content/blog/easy-peasy-nix-versions.md

 maybe the specs should only exist at call site, potentially duplicated if the package is used in different places?
 I settled on a simple convention which I've been using for a year across all my personal and work Nix projects.

+> [!NOTE]
+>
+> I've now turned this into [niv](https://github.com/nmattia/niv), a standalone executable optimized for convenience and UX.
+It does everything decribed here -- and then some.
+Similar functionality is now also provided by [flakes](https://nixos.wiki/wiki/Flakes).

 The idea is to use a single JSON file to store all versions rather than having each package in a directory defining its URL and version separately (I tend to